0xCAF3BAB3/sam-transformator/README.md

 # Readme for project 'Bachelor's Thesis Julian Waibel: Code-Artifact-Generator'

 ## 1. Content
-Contains the generator, which generates valid Maven/Java projects for [AutomationML][AutomationML page] models.
+Contains the generator, which generates valid Maven/Java software projects for [AutomationML][AutomationML page] models which use the [AutomationML][AutomationML page] entities, that are introduced in the thesis.

 ### 1.1.
 Usage